-Treviso is like a small Venice with less tourists and crowds.
+Treviso is like a small Venice with fewer tourists and crowds.
 Its historical walled centre is dotted with medieval churches, cobblestone streets, red-brick palaces and tiny old canals that connect buildings, gardens and piazzas.

 Bologna is one of the coolest towns in Italy.
 It is mostly frequented by students (Bologna is home to the oldest university in Europe) and gastronomy fans, as it is known to be the Italian food capital.
 Once you arrive, don’t forget to taste the delicacies of the area, such as lasagne and tortellini.

-Sicily is one of the most beautiful islands in the Mediterranean, and Cefalù is perhaps the prettiest town of them all.
+Sicily is one of the most beautiful islands in the Mediterranean and Cefalù is perhaps the prettiest town of them all.
 This medieval city is a true jewel with picturesque piazzas, lovely churches and a nice promenade just in front of the sea.

 Tired of the crowds in Rome?
 Well, forget the capital and head to Sperlonga, one of the prettiest seaside villages in the country.
 Spend some time admiring old palaces, the archaeological museum, gardens redolent with flowers and of course the pristine beaches.